Our rearing method taught on the

 drop down menu item on the this website here:https://craigthebutterflyman.com/raise-monarchs-1 Our method was observed and approved by members of the "LEPIDOPTERIST SOCIETY" at Peabody Museum on the Yale University campus and Displayed in the renowned "Discovery Hall"

-This video describes our rearing procedure as taught at Yale University Farm in New Haven Connecticut in 2019.
-We developed and now use the improved setup below.
-Click here to find RESTCLOUD monarch hatcheries/nurseries; https://www.google.com/search?q=butterfly+habitats+for+sale&rlz=1CAHKDC_enUS975&oq=butterfly+habitats&aqs=chrome.0.69i59j69i57j0i10l8.14578j0j7&sourceid=chrome&ie=UTF-8
+This video describes our rearing procedure in detail as taught at Yale University Farm in New Haven Connecticut in 2019.
+Click here to find RESTCLOUD monarch hatcheries/nurseries; Read on to see the setup you should use.

 This video describes our LEADERS PROGRAM.
-Go to our 600,000+ members organization of Facebook groups YOUTUBE CHANNEL linked here to get a video education to become a top monarch butterfly conservationist and educator https://www.youtube.com/@craigthebutterflyman4387/videos
+Go to our 800,000+ members organization of Facebook groups YOUTUBE CHANNEL linked here to get a video education to become a top monarch butterfly conservationist and educator https://www.youtube.com/@craigthebutterflyman4387/videos

 MONARCH BUTTERFLY ENTHUSIASTS IN CANADA ARE PRESENTLY LIMITED TO REARING 60 MONARCHS PER SEASON.
 There's no limit in the U S. Touching monarchs is illegal in California at this time.

-WE TEACH YOU HOW TO PROTECT THE VULNERABLE EARLY STAGES OF THE MONARCHS DEVELOPMENT EARLY IN THE MIGRATION SEASON STARTING PROTECTING EGGS NO LATER THAN JULY 15th, IF POSSIBLE, SO THE GENERATION THAT NEEDS TO MIGRATE TO MEXICO DEVELOPS IN THE WILD SO THEY HAVE ALL THE TRAITS REQUIRED TO MAKE THE TRIP TO MEXICO, OVERWINTER, AND RETURN TO TEXAS TO LAY EGGS TO START THE MIGRATION ALL OVER AGAIN
+WE TEACH YOU HOW TO PROTECT THE VULNERABLE EARLY STAGES OF THE MONARCHS DEVELOPMENT EARLY IN THE MIGRATION SEASON STARTING PROTECTING EGGS NO LATER THAN JULY 15th, IF POSSIBLE, SO THE GENERATION THAT NEEDS TO MIGRATE TO MEXICO DEVELOPS IN THE WILD SO THEY HAVE ALL THE TRAITS REQUIRED TO MAKE THE TRIP TO MEXICO, OVERWINTER, AND RETURN TO TEXAS AND THE SOUTH TO LAY EGGS TO START THE MIGRATION ALL OVER AGAIN

 Our YouTube channel has over 300 videos starting with recent videos teaching how to protect monarch eggs from predators until they are adults and released to save and increase the monarch migration population.